Willows Center

 Residents Maintain Autonomy

-This metric measures the percent of long-term residents who needed additional assistance with activities of daily living over time.
-ADL's include activities such as dressing and using the bathroom.
-Some experts would argue that this is a reliable measure of a patient's well-being.
+This is the percent of patients who needed additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile